 Learn The Landscape

-Even without the extra turbulence of the past year, college admissions is a complex and ever-changing ecosystem.
+Even without the extra turbulence of the past two years, college admissions is a complex and ever-changing ecosystem.
 It’s tempting to make broad generalizations but it’s wiser to think independently, individually, and situationally when forging your own path.
 Find the frame of mind that fuels your ambitions.
 And seek out the guidance that honors your individual goals.